mautic/user-documentation/docs/campaigns/campaign_builder.rst

    * - **Add Company action**
      - Associates a Contact with a Company and sets the Company as the primary Company for the Contact.
    * - **Adjust Contact Points**
-     - Adds or subtracts Points from the Contact’s Point total or League.
+     - Adds or subtracts Points from the Contact’s Point total or Group.
    * - **Change Campaigns**
      - Removes a Contact from the existing Campaign, moves them into another Campaign, restarts the current Campaign or a combination of these.
 You must remove a Contact from a Campaign before restarting the Campaign.
    * - **Change Contact's Stage**